osrf/TSC-RMW-Reports/humble/README.md

 ## 1.3 Build Farm Test Discussion

 In the empty spinning node case, both RMW implementations are reasonably close in terms of CPU usage and memory consumption.
-However, comparing the results to the [2020 report](../galactic/README.md), it is clear that both implementations now use more CPU and more memory than before.
+However, comparing the results to the [2020 report](../galactic/README.md), both implementations now use more CPU and more memory than before.
+It is unclear on whether this is due to changes in the middleware implementations, the RMW implementations, or in the ROS 2 core.

 In terms of messages received both RMW implementations appear to perform well up until the 1MB message size.
 After that point, we see a divergence in the implementations.